leelinde92/2359calculator/readme.md

 Since this is a test to evaluate my abilities, I avoided using the built-in `eval` function and chose to build my own function to resolve arithmetic equations.

 Personally, I like to isolate business logic with [Redux Saga](https://redux-saga.js.org/).
 Sagas can access reducer values, hence relegating actions to take inputs and reducers to storing values.
-Moreover, the ability to mock certain calls within Sagas and the ability to trigger side effects makes a great case for testing and re-usability.
+Moreover, the ability to mock certain calls within Sagas and to trigger side effects makes a great case for testing and re-usability.

 ### Project specifications
 ##### Requirements